Ciela-Institute/caustics/.github/CONTRIBUTING.md

 # Quick development

-The fastest way to start with development is to use `nox``.
-This will set up a virtual environment for you to run all the checks and tests. `nox`` is pre-installed in the Codespaces environment.
+The fastest way to start with development is to use `nox`.
+This will set up a virtual environment for you to run all the checks and tests.
+There are 2 ways to install `nox`:

+## Codespaces

+Nox is pre-installed in the Codespaces environment.
+So, after activating a Codespace, you can just open the terminal and run `nox` to run all the checks and tests.

+## Local
+If you don't have nox, you can use `pipx run nox` to run it without installing, or `pipx install nox`.
+If you don't have `pipx` (`pip` for applications), then you can install with with `pip install pipx` (the only case were installing an application with regular pip is reasonable).
+If you use macOS, then `pipx` and `nox` are both in brew, use `brew install pipx nox`.

+## Nox basics

 To use, run `nox`.
 This will lint and test using every installed version of Python on your system, skipping ones that are not installed.
 You can also run